aviv-b/DbAlert/README.md

 - QueryCondition  - Sql query condition for alert.
 - TriggerValue - An string value comparred against queryCondition result if they equals Alert message will send.
 - AlertMessage - The Alert Message.
-- Active  - Enable / Disable the alert operation
+- Active  - Enable / Disable the alert operation.
-			- true
-			- false
 - Mails  - List of repcients mail boxes.

 ## SMTP settings